Keloid Fibrosarcoma Regression

 The Aesthetic Institute of New York & New Jersey also provides educational material, lectures and online videos about Facial Cosmetic Surgery.
 We invite you to contact us or call us for more information on the procedures we perform or information on our upcoming educational events.

-Dr. Oleh Slupchynskyj is Double Board Certified in Facial Plastic and Reconstructive Surgery and in Otolaryngology, Head and Neck Surgery.
+Dr. Oleh Slupchynskyj is Board Certified in Facial Plastic and Reconstructive Surgery and in Otolaryngology, Head and Neck Surgery.
 He is also a Clinical Instructor of Facial Plastic Surgery at the New York Eye and Ear Infirmary and has affiliations with St. Barnabas Hospital in NJ.
 An independent health consumer council recently voted him one of America's Top Surgeons.
 Learn more about Dr. Slupchynskyj.